-Many restaurants use margarine for cooking, making garlic butter, or for sandwiches because it is cheaper.
+Many restaurants use margarine for cooking, for making garlic butter, or for sandwiches and sauces because it is cheaper.

 2. Use sunflower oil for your deep-fryer.
 While sunflower oil is more expensive than canola oil, it lasts a little longer and food fried in it tastes better.
 If you take good care of it and use a smaller fryer, you may even save money from the switch.
-I know it may sound impossible, but if you turn down the fryer temperature during down times, and shake properly all the excess breading and flour from the cooked items, this will help keep your oil clean for much longer.
+I know it may sound impossible, but if you turn down the fryer temperature during down times, and shake properly all the excess breading and flour from the items that are to be fried, this will help keep your oil clean for much longer.
 It goes without saying that you should not use shortening (beef lard) for your deep-fryer, if you were trying to make a healthy restaurant menu.

 3. Check the ingredients on you box of chicken breasts.
 You may be surprised that it lists 4-5 different ingredients, when there should be only one ingredient.
 One of the ingredients you may find listed on a box of frozen chicken breasts is "hydrolyzed vegetable protein", which is basically a substitute for MSG.
 Always order the "no pump" chicken breasts.

 4. Don't use sauces or bases that contain MSG or its counterparts.
 Some examples of ingredients similar to msg are: hydrolyzed vegetable protein, autolyzed soy protein, yeast extract, disodium guanylate and disodium inosinate.

 5. Adjust you menu seasonally, to include local products that are in season.
 This is called locavorism.
 Even something as simple as offering fresh local vegetables crudites for appetizer, with some healthy house-made dipping sauce, can make people appreciate your efforts.